+QR Codes will also be printed and published in each Age Group folder for any attendee who needs to check-in.
 Please note that all data collected via the Covid Attendance register is strictly for Government contact tracing purposes and will be deleted after 28 days.
 If you have any questions, please contact our CovidSafe Officials or Committee Members.

 There is a requirement to maintain social distance (>1.5 metres) between all attendees and parents/volunteers.
 This is not required during running events but should be adhered to as much as possible whilst waiting for the next turn or event.